Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 \subsubsection{The dodecahedral code}

 We now showcase a few examples of novel small codes that we constructed from the graph formalism.
 As a first example, we examine the 7-qubit Steane code in Fig.~\ref{fig:7-qubit-code}, which takes the shape of a cube.
 Such a geometric structure motivates the exploration of other highly regular geometric solids as graph codes, such as the platonic solids.
 While the graphs of a tetrahedron and octahedron perform rather poorly as codes due to their particular symmetries, the graph of a dodecahedron represents a relatively good code.
-Figure~\ref{fig:dodeca} exhibits the dodecahedral code, which has parameters $[[16, 4, 3]]$.
+Fig.~\ref{fig:dodeca} exhibits the dodecahedral code, which has parameters $\llbracket 16, 4, 3\rrbracket$.
 Since the degree of every node is 3, the dodecahedral code saturates its distance-degree bound.
-The rate has also been optimized while not compromising the distance.
 To maintain a distance equal to the degree, no two inputs may share a neighbour (as otherwise there exists a logical operator of lower weight), so the maximum number of inputs that can be selected is 4.
-We remark that this graph is not a CSS code, being non-bipartite, but has rate $1/4$.
-As such, it is strictly better than perhaps the most well-known non-CSS stabilizer code, the $\llbracket5, 1, 3\rrbracket$ 5-qubit code from Section~\ref{sec:compiler:subsec:applications}.
+We remark that this graph is not a CSS code, being non-bipartite.
+Furthermore, having distance 3, the dodecahedral code does not improve upon Hamming-type quantum codes in parameters, e.g. the $\llbracket 15, 7, 3 \rrbracket$ quantum Hamming code~\cite{chao2018fault}.
+Nonetheless, it is interesting that simply inserting another platonic solid into the graph formalism has provided a new, nontrivial, and non-CSS code.